Tgure/ngx-loggly-logger/README.md

 ## Installation

-Version 4.x is for angular 4, if you are on earlier versions of angular try version 0.0.21
+Version 5.x is for angular 5, 4.x is for angular 4, if you are on earlier versions of angular try version 0.0.21

 To install follow this procedure: